ShunkiKyoya/generalizedDE/README.md

 where the integrand has finite singularities near the real axis.

 ### Remark
-This program uses a package [NLsolve](https://github.com/JuliaNLSolvers/NLsolve.jl) to solve non-linear systems of equations.
+This program uses the package [NLsolve](https://github.com/JuliaNLSolvers/NLsolve.jl) to solve non-linear systems of equations.

 ### Settings